-Too much help for adult children
+4. Too much financial help for adult children

 A 2020 Merrill Lynch study found that 79% of parents of early adults offer them some financial support.
 But more shockingly, what they spend on their adult children is twice as much as what they set aside for their own retirement.

 And once the pandemic hit to disrupt everyone’s finances, 71% of retirees in an Edward Jones study said they’d be willing to jeopardize their own financial future to help their family.

 Before heading down that path, any financial adviser worth their salt will remind you to put on your oxygen mask first.
 Set firm financial boundaries or you’ll drain your retirement assets and may end up depending on them for support.

 Instead of making withdrawals from your account, set the kids up with a budget or debt counselor, a career coach or even therapy.